aarontonner/water-damage-sc/src/content/location/map-body-water-damage-restoration-west-columbia-sc-n-nwest-columbia-right-on-the-congaree-river-has-its-own-set-of-water-damage-issues-here’s-how-to-navigate-those-n-n-water-damage-restoration-services-in-west-columbia-sc-n-nwhen-heavy.md

 ## How to Handle Water Damage from Floods in West Columbia

-Floods can be a big problem here.
+[Floods caused by weather](/blog/the-impact-of-south-carolina's-climate-on-water-damage-risks-and-prevention-strategies/) can be a big problem here.
 After the Johnson’s had a flood, we provided full restoration services including:

 * Rapid Water Extraction: To prevent further structural damage.
 * Drying and Dehumidification: To prevent mold growth.